julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, September 27, 2024.
+Saturday, September 28, 2024.
 Quote of the day:

-> "[Lisp is the] greatest single programming language ever designed." - Alan Kay
+> "The kind of beauty I want most is the hard-to-get kind that comes from within - strength, courage, dignity." - Ruby Dee